skurhse/fisher/src/lstrev/README.md

 In a *singly* linked list, each node contains a data value and a 'next' reference.
 This structure allows for removal of (or insertions around) known elements in constant or O(1) time.
 A drawback of linked lists however, is that raw access requires iteration which is done in linear or O(N) time.

+In general, more memory is required to store a linked list than is required for an array.

 **Challenge**

 Consider the following class definition, exemplified here in python: